 Over the past couple of days, we have seen some interesting pieces of news regarding the growth of mobile esports.
 Mobile esports titles are generally regarded as the future of the esports world and if they continue to grow at the rate they are right now, it would be no surprise if they overtook the PC esports market in the next few years.
-With that in mind, here are some of biggest pieces of mobile esports news over the past few days.
+With that in mind, here are some of biggest pieces of mobile esports news over the past few days and how the could impact esports betting.

 From December 3rd to December 5th, 32 of the best Clash Royale players from around the world will come together to compete for the lion’s share of a $1,020,000 prize pool.
 Unfortunately, Supercell, the developers, have yet to announce whether this event will be held in-person or online.